-Newport, DE – A new tool is available for healthcare learners to practice valuable skills in a safe, life-like environment.
+Newport, DE – A new tool is available for healthcare learners to practice valuable IV skills in a safe, life-like environment.
 The Avstick, designed to be worn by an actor portraying a patient, gives a realistic blood return and a lifelike experience for the learner.

 This tool allows learners to practice critical blood draw and infusion skills.
 Smart skin technology provides haptic feedback, so the wearer knows when and how to react to the blood draw.
 The high-grade silicone allows learners to use the same products they would on an actual patient; it won’t degrade and adds to the immersion experience.